dvid-security/dvidv2-opensource/escapeGame/README.md

     * The sensor prints the current temperature

 ### The mission
-You are working for TMS industries and you CISO is asking you to investigate a security failure on the best seller product : the tms.
+You are working for Copernic industries and you CISO is asking you to investigate a security failure on the best seller product : the BBQ.

 Your subcontractor seems to have been hacked and a backdoor might be installed deep in the product.
 You have one hour to investigate and, if a backdoor is found, try to defuse it.